 We are a community of musicians who gather together to rehearse and perform the world's greatest music.

 JOIN US!
-Click for information about the Fall 2018 Semester
+Click for information about the Spring 2019 season.

 The Great Woods Symphony Orchestra is a 70-piece college-community ensemble based at Wheaton College in Norton, Massachusetts.
 Our mission is to provide an opportunity for musicians of all kinds to experience the excitement and joy of playing in an orchestra.
 We are comprised of members of the general public as well as Wheaton students, faculty, and staff.
 No orchestral experience is necessary.
 Membership is free.